 9. Personalise your email content

 Personalise your email greeting.
-Where you have First Names in your database, use them in your email.
+Where you have first names in your database, use them in your email.
 Such as “Hi {First Name}”.

 10. Optimise email frequency